 - Your child's peak flow numbers are in the Red Zone and do not get better after treatment.

-- The skin of your child's neck and ribcage pull in with each breath.
+- The skin around your child's neck and ribs pulls in with each breath.

 - Your child's nostrils are flaring with each breath.

 - Your child has trouble talking or walking because of shortness of breath.

 - Your child is breathing faster than usual.

 - Your child has shortness of breath, even after he or she takes short-term medicine as directed.